Eliorco/activetrail-sdk/README.md

 ## Contributing

-Contributions are more then welcome!
-Please feel free to join the effort, by sending a pull request.
+Contributions are more than welcome!
+Please feel free to join the effort by sending a pull request.